PongoEngine/cactusgod/source/_posts/waves-of-sensation.md

 So, we can mix the sine wave from the RPM, the square wave from the road noise, and the sawtooth wave from the tire slippage into a single waveform.
 This combined signal is used to drive the haptic feedback, enabling a nuanced sensation of the car's state.

 The result is much like listening to a symphony.
-Just as our ears pick up the distinct sounds of different instruments, each contributing to the overall music, the haptic feedback system provides a layered sensation.
+Just as our ears pick up the distinct sounds of different instruments each contributing to the overall music.
+The haptic feedback system provides a layered sensation.
 Every turn of the wheel, press of the pedal, or slip of the tire creates a distinct tactile response, each adding to the immersive experience of the game.